1. What is the purpose of this document?

-8.4.Whenever we transfer your personal data out of the EU, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+8.4.Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-a) We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+a) We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the UK Government.

-b) Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
+b) Where we use certain service providers, we may use appropriate safeguards such as specific contractual clauses approved by the UK government, which give personal data the same level of protection it has in the UK.

 9. Data security